vignesh8ireddy/JavaScript/18 Higher-Order Functions.md

 ### Q: What is Higher Order Function?
-**Ans**: Higher-order functions are regular functions that take one or more functions as arguments and/or return functions as a value from it.
+Higher-order functions are regular functions that take one or more functions as arguments and/or return functions as a value from it.
 Eg:
 ```js
 function x() {
     console.log("Hi");